derermisch/derermisch/README.md

 ### Hi there 👋

+Welcome to my GitHub page!
+I am :
+- "Fabian" (people sometimes call me FabeStar)
+- A web developer
+- A computer science student
+- Looking forward to work with you
+- Saying that you'll find more details on my [portfolio website](localhost:3000) , if you are interested :)

+By the way, I made a little HTML canvas game.
+You can find the code for that on here and even play it directly [on my website](localhost:3000/ballsy.html) .

 <!--
 **derermisch/derermisch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.